rafavzqz/geopdes/geopdes_base/doc/README.txt

      system ("tar xzf geopdes_base-<version>.tar.gz")
      pkg install geopdes_base

-   If this procedure fails for you please let us know.
-See the section
+   If this procedure fails, you can run GeoPDEs using the M-files, instead
-    "HOW TO CONTRIBUTE" below for the preferred procedure for giving feedback.
+     of the compiled oct-files.
+Simply uncompress and untar the packages, and add them to your Octave path, including the subfolders (see the Matlab install below).

 1.2.
 MATLAB